vietnguyengit/update_zarr_region/README.md

 Then update `handler_masks.json` with new data collection handler package information including the `Regex` pattern of the S3 `object_key`.

-And finally, import new handler package to `utils.py`.
+And finally, import new handler package to `utils.py`, methods in this file are wrapped with `Prefect` task decorator and are generic.

 ---